DanceGroup/DanceGroup/content/authors/admin/_index.md

 **Welcome!**

-I am an Associate Professor in the [School of Computer Science](https://scs.bupt.edu.cn/) (National Pilot Software Engineering School) at Beijing University of Posts and Telecommunications ([BUPT](https://www.bupt.edu.cn/)).
+I am an Associate Professor and Ph.
+D. supervisor in the [School of Computer Science](https://scs.bupt.edu.cn/) (National Pilot Software Engineering School) at Beijing University of Posts and Telecommunications ([BUPT](https://www.bupt.edu.cn/)).
 I am the Director of [Network and  Software Communication Center](https://scs.bupt.edu.cn/info/1315/2653.htm), CS, BUPT, the Director of Academic Committee in Joint Laboratory of BUPT and [Chuangcache](https://www.chuangcache.com/), and I am also a Committee Member of China Computer Federation Block Chain Technical Committee ([CCF TCBC](https://www.ccf.org.cn/Chapters/TC/TC_Listing/TCBC/))  and Internet Technical Committee ([CCF TCI](https://www.ccf.org.cn/Chapters/TC/TC_Listing/TCI/)), a senior member in China Institute of Communications ([CIC](https://www.china-cic.cn/)).
 I am a Visiting Scholar in [Cambridge University](https://www.cam.ac.uk/) since Sept.
 2021 (with [Prof. Jon Crowcroft](https://www.cl.cam.ac.uk/~jac22/)), and a Research Associate in Wolfson College, Cambridge University.

 Previously, I was a Postdoc in the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) (with[ Prof. Kai Chen](https://cse.hkust.edu.hk/~kaichen/)) and then a Researcher in Hong Kong Huawei 2012 Theory Lab.
 I hold a Ph.D. degree (in [CS](https://www.cs.tsinghua.edu.cn/)) from [Tsinghua University](https://www.tsinghua.edu.cn/) ([Advisor: Prof.Ke Xu](http://www.thucsnet.org/xuke.html)) and a B.S. degree (also in [CS](http://ccst.jlu.edu.cn/)) from [Jilin University](https://www.jlu.edu.cn/).

 My research focuses on Data-driven Network, NetAI, Large-scale Datacenter Network, Cloud and Edge Computing.
 ORCID: 0000-0002-013508915

+I'm leading the DANCE (Data And Network CoordinatE) Group, and looking for self-motivated students to work with me at BUPT.
+Please feel free to drop me an email with your CV.

 ## Teaching